TheRoddyWMS/BatchEuphoria/README.md

 ## How to use it
 Use `gradle build` to create the jar file.

-Currently the library only supports PBS and LSF REST.
+Currently the library only supports PBS, LSF REST and direct execution.

 First you need to create an execution service depending on the kind of cluster you have.